 After having it inspected, owners should take the following to their county tax office:

 - Inspection certification

 - The vehicle’s odometer reading if it is less than 10 years old

 - An original out-of-state title, proof of registration, proof of sales tax payment or current foreign/military ownership document

-- Completed Form VTR 130-U, and the following fees:
+You also need to bring a completed Form VTR 130-U, and the following fees:

 - Registration fee

 - Title application fee of $28 or $33, depending on the county